joeminock/Atomos_Space_Handbook/The Atomos Way/9-where-we-work.md

 ## From coffee shops

 Working from home all the time isn't everyone's cup of coffee.
 Thus, lots of us choose to work from coffee shops or other third spaces either some of the time or a lot of the time.
-But of course, but please do mind our [Data Security and Compliance Policy](https://github.com/joeminock/Atomos_Space_Handbook/blob/master/atomos-data-security-and-compliance.md) to ensure that nothing leaks on to the cafe wifi.
+But of course, but please do mind our [Data Security and Compliance Policy](https://github.com/joeminock/Atomos_Space_Handbook/blob/master/atomos-data-security-and-compliance.md) to ensure that nothing leaks via the cafe wifi.

 ## From a coworking space